Greenwood, Taylor County, Wisconsin

 Greenwood is a town in Taylor County, Wisconsin, United States.
-The population was 642 at the 2000 census.
+The population was 621 at the 2020 census.
 The unincorporated community of Interwald is located in the town.

 Geography

-According to the United States Census Bureau, the town has a total area of 54.3 square miles (140.7 km^{2}), of which, 54.3 square miles (140.6 km^{2}) of it is land and 0.1 square miles (0.1 km^{2}) of it (0.09%) is water.
-The Big Rib River crosses the east end of the town.
+According to the United States Census Bureau, the town has a total area of 54.3 square miles (140.7 km^{2}), of which 54.3 square miles (140.6 km^{2}) is land and 0.1 square mile (0.1 km^{2}) (0.09%) is water.
+The Big Rib River crosses the eastern end of the town.

-Other than stream valleys, the east and middle of the town roll gently, laid down by some unknown glacier and eroded long before the last glacier.
+Other than stream valleys, the eastern and middle sections of the town roll gently, laid down by some unknown glacier and eroded long before the last glacier.
 The soil of these areas is called Merrill till, except for meltwater stream sediment along the Big Rib River.
-The west end is the terminal moraine of that last glacier, with choppy glacial sediment interrupted by the sandy bottoms left by ice-walled lakes.
+The western end is the terminal moraine of that last glacier, with choppy glacial sediment interrupted by the sandy bottoms left by ice-walled lakes.